 PLEASE NOTE: This is unofficial documentation of The Wand Company’s Pip-Boy 3000 Mk V. For all official documentation and support please refer to the official manual over at https://www.thewandcompany.com/pip-boy-manual.

-Any .js file added under the USER/ directory on the SD card can be loaded as an app.
+User created appears appear under their own sub-menu under INV > APPS.
+Any .js file added under the USER/ directory on the SD card will appear in this menu and can be loaded by pressing the side wheel.

 Hello World